gbbirkisson/spis/README.md

 Just [download a binary](https://github.com/gbbirkisson/spis/releases) for your architecture and run it.
 Note that the `spis-server` binary does not serve images.
 For that you can use something like nginx.
 See [nginx config](./docker/nginx.conf) for an example.

-> **Note**: To get video support both `ffmpeg` and `ffprobe` must be present in path!
+> **Note**: To get video support, both `ffmpeg` and `ffprobe` must be present in path!

 ## Progressive Web App

-If you have an Android phone, you can add `SPIS` as a `PWA` to your phone.
-Open up the server home page in the chrome browser, open top-right menu, and select `Add to Home screen`.
+If you have an Android mobile device, you can add `SPIS` as a `PWA` to it.
+Open up the `SPIS` home page in the chrome browser on the device, open the top-right menu, and select `Add to Home screen`.

 ## Development